sahithyaravi/explainableML/README.md

 `flask db upgrade`

-### Mysql local database
-You need to create a new database called shapely in your local mysql server:
-- Open mysql shell
-- Switch to mysql using \sql
-- Connect to server using \connect root@localhost
-- create database shapely;

-### Generate annotation data
+### Step 3: Generate annotation data
-- Now, use run either generate_annotation_data.py or for more detailed descriptions, notebooks/guided_training-tutorial.ipynb.
+- Now, use run either `generate_annotation_data.py` or for more detailed descriptions, `notebooks/guided_training-tutorial.ipynb`.
-It should create new tables in shapely database.
+- Running either of these should create new tables in shapely database.
 These tables will store the batches to be labelled.
 These tables are used by the flask and dash applications.
+- If you are running for the first time, make sure the tables are added in your local database.

-### Run application
+### Step 4: Run application
 - run server.py
-You should be able to see the login screen now
+- You should be able to see the login/register screen now.
+Select the guided or unguided version of the dataset for which you performed step 3.